aididalam/Anonymous-messenger/README.md

 # Installation:
-Project is in PHP.There is a file under config called.
-You have to update that file.
+Project is in PHP.There is a file under config called Strings.php.
+You have to update Database,FB App and Site url in that file